Donald Bren

 Donald Leroy Bren (born May 11, 1932) is an American billionaire businessman.
 He is the chairman and owner of the Irvine Company, a U.S. real estate development corporation.
 With a net worth of $19 billion, he ranks number 104 on the 2024 Forbes Billionaires List.

 Early life

 Bren is the son of Marion Newbert and Milton Bren.
 His Jewish father Milton was a naval officer, talent agent, and movie producer.
 His mother Marion, who was of partial Irish descent, was a civic leader.
 Following their divorce in 1948, Bren's father remarried Academy Award-winning actress Claire Trevor in the same year.
 His mother later got remarried to steel businessman Earle M. Jorgensen in 1953.

-Bren was graduated from the University of Washington with a bachelor's degree in business administration and economics.
+Bren graduated with a bachelor's degree in business administration and economics from the University of Washington.
 While at the University of Washington, Bren became a member of the Beta Theta Pi fraternity.
 He failed to qualify for the 1956 Olympic ski team following an injury.
 After college, he served as an officer in the United States Marine Corps.